iyifr/achilles/README.md

 # AchillesDB

-A high-performance vector-document database built with Go, WiredTiger, and FAISS.
+Vector-document database built with Go, WiredTiger, and FAISS.

 ## Features